Tom Zenk: World Wrestling Federation (1986–1987)

-In October 1986, Zenk and Martel were signed by the World Wrestling Federation.
-They teamed together as The Can-Am Connection.
+In October 1986, Zenk was signed by the World Wrestling Federation.
+He teamed with Rick Martel as The Can-Am Connection.
 In the opening bout of WrestleMania III on March 29, 1987, The Can-Am Connection defeated Don Muraco and Bob Orton, Jr.

 The Can-Am Connection were planned to become the WWF's top face tag team and to win the WWF World Tag Team Championship, but in mid-1987 Zenk resigned from the WWF due to a pay dispute.

 All Japan Pro Wrestling (1986–1989)

 In November and December 1986, Zenk and Rick Martel toured Japan with All Japan Pro Wrestling, competing in the annual Real World Tag League.
 He and Martel received the World's Strongest Tag Determination League Fighting Spirit Award.

 Between 1987 and 1989, Zenk made multiple tours of Japan with All Japan Pro Wrestling (AJPW).

 American Wrestling Association (1988, 1989)

 Zenk returned to the American Wrestling Association to wrestle a handful of matches in early 1988.
 He returned again one year later.
 On May 1, 1988, Zenk took part in the "Battle of Breakfast Cereal", a show recorded for the breakfast cereal manufacturer Kellogg's for a sales conference in which Kelloggs-themed characters faced characters themed after General Mills, Kellogg's' main competitor.
 In the main event, Zenk and Greg Gagne (wrestling as "The Sales And Marketing Team") defeated Pat Tanaka and Paul Diamond (wrestling as "The Mills Brothers").
 Zenk left the AWA once more later that month.
 This era of The AWA (1985 to 1990) was seen for many years onward, appearing on The ESPN Network Television, as afternoon time-slot re-runs.

 On February 7, 1989, Zenk competed in a 20-man battle royal for the vacant AWA World Heavyweight Championship in which he was the last man eliminated by the winner, Larry Zbyszko.
 He challenged Zbyszko in several return matches before moving to WCW.